Palavuk/Service_REST/README.md

 # Start

-## In Windows native:
+## In VS Code native:

-Just run script start.py, for it open project directory in cmd fnd type:
+Manage environment variables in launch.json and run project as usual interface or hot-keys

-       python start.py
+And go to this url in your favorite browser

-This method assumes that the local machine has installed fastapi, pandas, python-multipart and "uvicorn[standard]" packages
+    localhost:8080/docs

 ## In docker container: